-Since 1988, the Corrie ten Boom House has been an 'open home' where visitors are guided by volunteers who tell the history of the Ten Boom Family.
+Since 1988, the Corrie ten Boom Museum has been an 'open home' where visitors are guided by volunteers who tell the history of the Ten Boom Family.
 Built around 1600 by the bailiff of Haarlem, the house has a long history.
 The Ten Boom Family is well integrated into that history.

 In 1837, Willem ten Boom opened a watch shop in this house.
 He lived with his family in the rooms above the shop.
 The home was later passed down to Willem's son Casper, and then to Casper's daughter, Corrie.

 The Ten Boom Family were devoted Christians who dedicated their lives in service to God and their fellow man.
-Through the yaers the Ten Booms were vere active in social work in Haarlem.
+Through the yaers the Ten Booms were active in social work in Haarlem.
 Their faith inspired them to serve the religious community and society at large.
 In the 1920s and '30s, the Ten Boom Family took in many foster children, whose parents were doing missionary work.